SHIVEHTEAM/afghanview/ADVANCED_FEATURES_TODO.md

 ### 🎯 **SYSTEM READY FOR PRODUCTION!**

 All requested features have been successfully implemented.
-The AfghanView platform now includes:
+The Shivehview platform now includes:

 - **Complete Admin System** with business management
 - **Advanced Staff Management** with role-based permissions